-Another alternative exercise is the seated dumbbell row, very similar to the rear delt row only you are bent over at a less downward angle; start the exercise by sitting on an edge where you can hold the dumbbells with a neutral grip to your sides, lean forward towards your hips and move the dumbbells to the level of your abs and then towards the ground and then back you the level of your abs, like this:
+Another alternative exercise is the seated dumbbell row.
+This exercise is very similar to the rear delt row.
+You are bent over at a less downward angle here; start the exercise by sitting on an edge where you can hold the dumbbells with a neutral grip to your sides.
+Lean forward towards your hips and move the dumbbells to the level of your abs and then towards the ground and then back you the level of your abs, like this:

 This exercise targets the upper back, shoulders and your abs.
 And ideally you would want to do it in 3-4 sets each with 8-12 reps.

 And finally, this alternative exercise will help you a lot with your arms.
 It allows you to focus on one arm dumbbell rows.
 This exercise is performed by placing yourself on a bench in the following manner; put your leg on top of the bench and also put your arm on the bench like shown here.

 And using your other arm pull the dumbbell up and down as shown.

 Be careful not to move your back, resting arm or leg while doing the exercise and stay stationary.